Astilbe: Feathery Shade Plumes

 Plant in moist, rich soil with part to full shade.
 Never let astilbe dry out — leaves will scorch and plants may die.
 Divide every 3–4 years.
 Deadheading is optional — spent plumes add winter interest.

-See astilbe in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring astilbe alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring astilbe alongside companion plants.

 Frequently Asked Questions